timc1/postel/README.md

 Important for adding leave animations – the amount of time in milliseconds you want your `content` to animate out before unmounting.

+#### showTransparentUnderlay?: boolean

+Add this if you want a hidden transparent underlay that will cover the entire screen to prevent clicks on UI outside of your `content`.

 ### Contributing